-Physician Portion:
+Physician Portion: Da Date:

-, Date: Date:

-My patient, , is b eing treated by this office
+My patient, for asthma. ,

-for asthma.

-He/She has been instructed in the proper use of the

-inhaler, and should be allowed to carry it with him/ho er in school for use as directed.
+he /her in school for use as directed.

 Physician's Signature

-Friysician's Signature

-Clinic Address:

-Address City/Town State
+Clinic Address: Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler in s school to be used as
+his/her inhaler in school to be used as

-directed by his/her physician.
+directed by his/her physician

 Parent/Guardian Print Name Parent/Guardian Signature